 All qualified and/or registered midwives in Ghana can work in Ireland by showing proof of their qualification and/or registration with the Nursing and Midwifery Council of Ghana as well as their English language proficiency.
 To be able to successfully go through the process of living and working in Ireland, one should have completed at least a 3-year programme in their field of study and practised for at least a year, including the rotation period.
 Applicants must also have a valid Ghana NMC registration certificate and license.
 For verification purposes, one needs to obtain clearance from the Ghana NMC.

 Firstly, the English language requirement must be met, and this requires that applicants write either IELTS or OET.
-For IELTS, one needs to obtain at least Band 6.5 in Listening and Reading and 7.0 in Writing and Speaking.
-Those who want to take OET must aim at obtaining C+ in Listening and Reading and B in Speaking and Writing.
+Overall IELTS score of 7.0 with a minimum of 6.5 in any one module is required.
+Those who want to take OET must aim at obtaining the nursing module with Grade B in three components and a minimum of C+ in any one component.

 In the course of the registration process and/or while the midwife, mental health nurse or registered general nurse awaits the decision of NMBI, the agency could arrange an interview with an employer for them.
 After successfully passing the interview, the employer files for a work permit for the employee.